yavdr/yavdr-frontend/README.md

-yavdr-frontend
+arch-frontend
 =============

-Manage vdr-frontends and XBMC from within a user session
+Manage vdr-frontends and KODI from within a user session

 To stop the script (there are still some signal handling issues) use